 The summarized roadway classification used on the LUP map distinguishes between Limited Access facilities, Major Roadways (3 or more lane arterials and collectors) and Minor Roadways (2 lane arterials and collectors).
 Also shown are existing and proposed Rapid Transit corridors.
 The term rapid transit, as used herein, includes any public heavy rail or light rail, or busses operating on exclusive bus lanes.
 The transportation network depicted is a year 2025 network that will develop incrementally as funding becomes available.
 In addition, rapid transit corridors may be provided with an interim type of service such as express bus service during much of the planning period while more permanent facilities are being planned, designed and constructed.
 The roadway and transit alignments shown in the COMP are general indications of the facility location.
 Specific alignments may be modified through detailed transportation planning, DRI review and approval processes, subdivision platting, highway design and engineering or other detailed planning or engineering processes.
-Moreover, most station locations along future rapid transit lines are not identified in the Plan; they will be selected as part of the detailed planning of transit facilities in the corridor.
+Moreover, most station locations along future rapid transit facilities in the corridor.